 Success with social media marketing comes with mastering and dominating one social network, before moving on to the next.
 I recommend you start with Pinterest before moving to LinkedIn, Facebook, and Twitter.

-Infographics have a high viral coefficient as it caters to the overwhelming population of visual learners and makes them experience your blog in a multimedia style.
+Infographics have a high viral coefficient as it caters to the overwhelming population of visual learners and makes them experience your blog in a multimedia style, aside from the fact that they tend to boost SEO.

 People are more into infographics than they are into written content.
 Visuals and images are more preferable to read than a long text.

-Infographics can be created with an online photo editor like Canva.
-The number of visual learners is clearly more than the number of people who learn via written content.
+Infographics can be created with online photo editors.
+The number of visual learners is clearly more than the number of people who learn via written posts, as you’ve seen from these content marketing statistics.

 With a few clicks here and there, the buyer can read all about his desired product, reviews, pricing, how it works, FAQs, all without talking to a single sales rep.